jweissman/orsino/playtesting.md

 - [ ] Would be intersting to somehow model 'caster' as a trait ('casts:divine', 'casts:arcane', maybe 'casts:shadow' for evil-aligned spells? ie just throw the book at them and let them work out what makes sense to use. ideally there's symmetry with the pcs though)
 ---
 - [ ] Could call victory if all enemies petrified/asleep/mazed?
+- [ ] Confirm that room sequences are being adhered to??
+---
+- [ ] Polymorph effect
+---
+- [ ] Handle 'defeated' barks more gracefully ('X has defeated X', and then they have a triumphant bark!
+[Which is wrong/immersion breaking])
+- [ ] Handle mutual TPK more gracefully (currently displays both "You are victorious!" and "Your party has been defeated")

 ## Fixed
 - [x] Temple/shrine to local deity to get a blessing